apollographql/apollo-tooling/packages/apollo/README.md

 ---

+> **[2023-03-29] Note - all `apollo service:*` commands will reach end-of-life on April 28th, 2023.** Refer to this [blog post](https://www.apollographql.com/blog/announcement/backend/announcing-the-end-of-life-schedule-for-apollo-cli-service-commands/) for more details.

+---

 > **[2022-07-07] Are you here for codegen?** We highly recommend using [graphql-code-generator](https://www.graphql-code-generator.com/) instead.
 Codegen in this repo is no longer supported and will be removed completely in a future version.
 For additional migration details, please see this fantastic writeup by @dotansimha: https://github.com/apollographql/apollo-tooling/issues/2053

 ---